TSB bereavement: phone, email or DocuSign – no branch visit needed

 Dealing with a loved one’s bank accounts is one of the first practical tasks after a death – and for most families, it needs to happen fairly quickly.
-TSB has a dedicated bereavement team and several ways to get in touch, including an online form if you’d rather not call.
-This guide walks you through the full process: the right phone number, what documents to have ready, what happens to different types of account, and when you’re likely to need probate.
+TSB has a dedicated bereavement team and several ways to get in touch, including DocuSign online forms if you would rather not call.
+This guide walks you through the full process: the right phone number, what documents to have ready, what happens to different types of account, and when you are likely to need probate.

 Quick reference: